 People often seek therapy to develop the sound relationships and inner peace they want and need in life.
 But, while men make up almost 50% of the population, only one out of three people seeking therapy are male.

-What accounts for the difference?
+Why do so few men seek help?
 Is it possible that men simply don’t need therapy as much?

 Challenging Attitudes About Men and Feelings